frederickm13/frederickm13.github.io/_posts/2022-06-22-ssh-config.md

 *Please note, please feel free to use a different text editor to edit the `config` file, if preferred.
 In the above example, I have used `nano` because it is present on almost all MacOS systems.*

+### 5. Add SSH configuration properties.
-5. With the SSH config file open, we can start adding our configuration properties.
+With the SSH config file open, we can start adding our configuration properties.
 For example, we could add the following config values:

 <pre class="w3-light-grey w3-round" style="overflow: auto;">